Nonalcoholic Fatty Liver Disease & NASH

 How can my diet help prevent or treat NAFLD?

-If you don’t have nonalcoholic fatty liver disease (NAFLD)—nonalcoholic fatty liver (NAFL) or nonalcoholic steatohepatitis (NASH)—you may be able to prevent these conditions by eating a healthy diet, limiting your portion sizes, and maintaining a healthy weight.
+If you don’t have nonalcoholic fatty liver disease, or NAFLD (also referred to as metabolic dysfunction-associated steatotic liver disease, or MASLD), you may be able to prevent the condition by eating a healthy diet, limiting your portion sizes, and maintaining a healthy weight.

 If you have NAFLD, your doctor may recommend gradually losing weight if you are overweight or have obesity.